Editorial Deep-Dives

 Grim Fandango - outdoor scene in the Land of the Dead showing Art Deco architecture

 The iMUSE system reached its zenith in Grim Fandango.
 Michael Land's score -- drawing on Cuban jazz, bossa nova, big band, and Mariachi -- transitioned seamlessly as Manny moved through environments, with leitmotifs evolving in emotional intensity to mirror the narrative.
-It remains one of the finest scores in gaming history.
+No LucasArts score before or after matched what Land achieved here.

 Grim Fandango - the casino scene in the Land of the Dead